Why not save some time and money on staging a house for sale and just sell it empty? This might be one of the thoughts you might have.

 Four Downsides of Selling an Empty House

 - Flaws and damages get an emphasis in empty houses and become more visible.
 So, it’s more likely that potential buyers will start sweating the little things (imperfections).

-- A property listing that is an empty house can signal to potential buyers that the owners are in a hurry to sell, which can have a negative effect in terms of price negotiations or value perception.
-This may cause more low-ball offers that the owner wants.
+- A property listing that is an empty house can signal to potential buyers that the owners are in a hurry to sell, negatively affecting price negotiations or value perception.
+This may cause more lowball offers than the owner wants.

-- An empty house that is marketed online with nice pictures can also attract squatters that usually prefer empty houses.
+- An empty house marketed online with nice pictures can also attract squatters, who usually prefer empty houses.

 Upsides and Downsides of Selling a Furnished House

-Now, let’s see what we can find with regards to the upsides and downsides of selling a furnished house.
+Now, let’s see what we can find about the upsides and downsides of selling a furnished house.

 Four Upsides of Selling a Furnished House

-- You can better influence the perception of potential buyers and tailor the interior design to your potential buyer group, which likely has an influence on the showing to sales conversion rate.
+- You can better influence potential buyers’ perceptions and tailor the interior design to your potential buyer group, likely influencing the showing-to-sales conversion rate.

-- You can better take professional property listing pictures which will then look better online.
-This, in turn, will have a positive effect with regards to traffic to lead conversion rates.
+- You can take professional property listing pictures that will look better online.
+This, in turn, will positively affect traffic to lead conversion rates.